dougspadottoemc/SEBC/challenges/labs/0_setup.md

-* List the cloud provider you are using (AWS, GCE, Azure, other) AWS
+* List the cloud provider you are using (AWS, GCE, Azure, other): AWS

 *List the nodes you are using by IP address and name
 ```